 The following bar chart and table illustrate the variability of the Fund's returns and indicate the risks of investing in the Fund by showing how the Fund's average annual total returns compare with those of a broad measure of market performance.
 All returns include the reinvestment of dividends and distributions.
 As always, please note that the Fund's past performance (before and after taxes) is not necessarily an indication of how it will perform in the future.
-In addition: (a) as of May 29, 2019, the Fund no longer seeks to provide results that, before fees and expenses, correspond generally to the price and yield performance of the MSCI China A Inclusion Index and, instead, seeks to provide investment results that, before fees and expenses, correspond generally to the price and yield performance of the MSCI China A Index (USD); and (b) the Fund previously changed the indexes whose performance it sought to track, before fees and expenses, as detailed in the footnote to the Average Annual Total Returns table.
+In addition: (a) prior to December 1, 2015, a sub-adviser was responsible for day to day portfolio management of the Fund; and (b) prior to August 1, 2018, the Fund sought to provide results that, before fees and expenses, corresponded to the price and yield performance of the FTSE Emerging Incl China Overseas non-R/QFII GDP Weighted Index.
 Updated performance information is available at no cost by visiting www.kraneshares.com.